noahehall/theBookOfNoah/0current/scripting.md

   - variables
     - are case sensitive
     - cannot start with a digit, but can contain digits
+  - aliases
+    - Bourne shell (sh) does not recognize aliases.
+    - Aliases are not inherited by child processes

 # basics

 ## builtin cmds
   - `sh`
     - break